- The Code Red Diet is a high-fat & low-carb diet.

 The plant-based protein approach is just Cristy’s, you can still consuming meats on this diet.

 One of the rules of the Code Red Diet is drinking at least a gallon of water per day.
 There aren’t many restrictions on what you should and shouldn’t drink apart from alcohol and excessively sugary drinks.

 Cristy mentions that she loves drinking coffee in the morning with heavy whipping cream.
 But, she uses Stevia and not sugar.

 Cristy and her Rebels have come up with some tasty recipes following the Code Red Diet rules.

 Here are a few of my favorites that are tasty enough to motivate you to start.

-Nothing beats: bacon, fried eggs with Himalayan pink salt and guacamole in the morning.
-Power packed with nutrients and pleasure for your taste buds.
+Nothing beats bacon, fried eggs with Himalayan pink salt, and guacamole in the morning.
+It is power-packed with nutrients and pleasure for your taste buds.
 The combination is a classic.

 Now for lunch, air-fry chicken breaded with ground pork rinds and vegetables with butter and Himalayan salt.

 Finally, finish the day off with steak and green beans.
 Instead of mashed potatoes, you can make mashed cauliflower with butter and Himalayan salt.